NomadsReach/Fallout-Anomaly/README.md

 - **Mod is not a whitelisted download:** This error can occur when the modlist is updated or the mod link no longer works.
 Check for updates and wait for a new release if necessary.
 If you get this error please notify us on discord.
 - **Missing Game Files:** More than likely you have not updated your game to the next gen version.
 You must do this.
 - **Wabbajack could not find my game folder:** Wabbajack will not work with a pirated version of the game.
 Ensure you own the game on Steam and follow the pre-installation steps accordingly.

+- # ⚠️ Important Note: ENB DOWNLOAD ISSUE ⚠️

+   - If your download fails for ENB you need to download the file manually and place it into your download folder.
+Find the ENB file [here](http://enbdev.com/mod_fallout4_v0496.htm)
 ---
 ## Updating Fallout Anomaly